Spatial deformation in a Bayesian spatiotemporal model for incomplete matrix-variate responses: Application

 \section{Application}

 To illustrate the performance of the proposed model in a real-world context, we apply it to fine particulate matter (PM) data from the Central Valley region of California, USA. \citet[Sec.~4]{Hasheminassab2014} analyzed long-term PM\textsubscript{2.5} records from multiple monitoring stations in the San Joaquin Valley (i.e., the southern portion of the Central Valley) and identified persistent spatial gradients in particulate concentrations.
 Their findings indicated that secondary aerosol formation and regional transport processes dominate the PM\textsubscript{2.5} burden, resulting in markedly higher concentrations in the southern and central subregions compared with the northern area.
-Such spatial heterogeneity suggests that the underlying spatial dependence structure in this region is anisotropic.
+Such spatial heterogeneity makes this region a suitable case study for the proposed anisotropic modeling framework.

-We focus on PM\textsubscript{10} (Response~1) and PM\textsubscript{2.5} (Response~2), which exhibit a strong positive correlation.
+We focus on PM\textsubscript{10} (Response~1) and PM\textsubscript{2.5} (Response~2), which are expected to be positively associated because they are influenced by related emission, transport, and atmospheric processes.
 Hourly data were obtained from $21$ monitoring stations that measured both pollutants between January~1 and December~31,~2024.
-Daily means were computed, yielding $T = 366$ observations.
+Daily means were then computed, yielding $T = 366$ observations.
 The dataset was retrieved from the \citet{EPA2025}.

 Of the $21 \times 366 = 7686$ potential daily observations for each variable, $10.71\%$ were missing in Response~1 and $1.61\%$ in Response~2.
 We selected $N = 18$ stations for model fitting and reserved $N^{\ast} = 3$ additional stations for evaluating interpolation performance.
-Figure~\ref{Application-FigS} depicts the spatial configuration of these monitoring sites.
+Figure~\ref{fig:Application_S} depicts the spatial configuration of the monitoring sites.
+The observed sites span the Central Valley over a broad north--south extent, while the three ungauged sites are distributed across the domain rather than concentrated in a single subregion.
+This design provides a nontrivial interpolation setting, since predictions must be produced at locations surrounded by distinct local spatial neighborhoods.
+In addition, the elongated geographic configuration of the network reinforces the practical relevance of allowing anisotropic spatial dependence.